SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's hard to entirely solve these problems.
 The best you can do is keep the value of sessions high, and also do things like Cubbon Park sessions.

 A few random concepts that I've learned:
 - A lot of people, in their head, will feel guilty about coming to debate, because they 'should be studying instead'.
 During a banal session they may think that they 'could have been studying instead'.
 People always imagine that if they got 2 hours extra in a day, they would spend those hours studying.
-Even if people actually end up passing the time anyway on their short days, the fantasy of this is enough to deter people from walking to a debate session.
+Even if people do end up passing the time anyway on their short days, the fantasy of this productivity is enough to discourage them from walking to a debate session.
 - Nobody thinks that debating is more productive than studying, regardless of how much debating adds value to your life.
 Second year onwards, the main reason people would come is because of the community.
 People should be _tempted_ to come debate.
 - The only reason college students do anything besides studies, is when something feels fun, or if it's what people picturized themselves doing in their college life.
 People may come to debate sessions because it helps them pursue their dream of, "having a fun college life", the way that people hang out with their friends regardless of their academic commitments.